davidchua/vault2secrets/README.md

 ### Function

-Vault2Secrets is a Kubernetes Controller that can be deployed on a Kubernetes Cluster which makes use of Custom ThirdPartyResources like `CustomSecret` to instruct the retrieval and access of Hashicorp Vault stored data and convert them into secure Kubernetes Secret Objects.
+Vault2Secrets is a Kubernetes Controller that can be deployed on a Kubernetes Cluster which makes use of a ThirdPartyResources called `CustomSecret` to retrieve Hashicorp Vault stored data and convert them into secure Kubernetes Secret Objects.

-Operators can then instruct as part of the application's deployment manifest file to pull environment variables as `SecretRef`.
+Operators can then reference these Secret Objects to be loaded onto their deployment's environment variables.

 Whenever the Vault Secret that is being monitored has a change, Vault2Secrets will be able to automatically pick it up and update the respective Vault Secret Objects.